 Strength Train At Home With This Workout & Tips

-There are plenty of movements that can be performed outside the gym with simple weights.
+There are plenty of movements that can be performed with simple weights.
 So if you're curious about dipping your toes into strength training, here's an at-home workout to get you started, plus my favorite choices for equipment and some extra tips and tricks to help you along the way.

 Try this at-home workout.

 A great, at-home strength-training routine doesn't need to be complicated.
 This full-body routine involves super set upper- and lower-body movements, in order to keep your heart rate elevated and maximize time efficiency!
 Use weights that challenge you but aren't so heavy you can't finish the entire workout.

 - Dumbbell goblet squat: 5 sets of 8 to 10 reps

 - Dumbbell floor press: 5 sets of 8 to 10 reps, rest 60 seconds

 - Dumbbell deadlift: 4 sets of 8 to 10 reps